-During operations, there would be no physical changes to roadways and only a small increase in the volume of employee and delivery vehicles accessing the site that could impact emergency access.
-The increase in traffic would be so small that it would be very unlikely to create any delays or access issues.
+During operations, there would be no physical changes to roadways and little to no increase in the volume of employee and delivery vehicles accessing the site that could impact emergency access.
+The increase in traffic would be so small that it would not create any delays or access issues.
 The impact would be less than significant.

-See also the analysis above in "Hazards and Hazardous Materials," section 3.9.3(f).
+See also the analysis above in Hazards and Hazardous Materials, section 3.9.3(f).